BlockcertsSmartContract/cert-deployer/README.md

 # cert-deployer

-This project deploys smart contracts to the ethereum blockchain enabling the cert-issuer to modify a certificates' or certificate batches' status respectively, i.e. to issue or revoke, and the cert-verifier to get that status in order to verify its validity.
+This project deploys smart contracts to the Ethereum blockchain enabling the cert-issuer to modify a certificates' or certificate batches' status respectively, i.e. to issue or revoke, and the cert-verifier to get that status in order to verify its validity.

-Required forked repositories of the original cert-issuer and cert-verifier are linked below.
+The related forked repositories of the original cert-issuer and cert-verifier are linked below.

 https://github.com/flamestro/cert-issuer